llm-d-incubation/llm-d-infra/quickstarts/docs/getting-started-inferencing.md

-# Requesting the quickstart Stack
+# Inference against llm-d

+This document show you how to interact with the model server and inference scheduler.

-## Pre-requistes
+## Prerequisites

-This document is meant to pick up after you have deployed a quickstart and walk you through sending requests and interacting with the stack you just deployed.
+You are assumed to have deployed the llm-d inference stack from a guide, using the model service Helm charts, or otherwise followed the llm-d conventions for deployment of inference scheduler and model server.

 ## Exposing your gateway

-First we need to choose what strategy were going to use to expose / interact with our gateway.
-It should be noted that this will be affected by the values you used when installing the `llm-d-infra` chart for your given quickstart.
+First we need to choose what strategy were going to use to expose / interact with your gateway.
+It should be noted that this will be affected by the values you used when installing the `llm-d-infra` chart for your given guide.
 There are three options:

 1. Port-forward the gateway service to localhost
     - Pros: works on any k8s cluster type